Higher education in the United States: Universities

 Universities are educational institutions with undergraduate and graduate programs.
 For historical or cultural reasons, some universities have retained the term college instead of "university" for their name.
 Graduate programs grant a variety of master's degrees (like the Master of Arts (M.A.), Master of Science (M.S.), Master of Business Administration (M.B.A.) or Master of Fine Arts (M.F.A.)) in addition to doctorates such as the Ph.D.
 The Carnegie Classification of Institutions of Higher Education distinguishes among institutions on the basis of the prevalence of degrees they grant and considers the granting of master's degrees necessary, although not sufficient, for an institution to be classified as a university.

 Some universities have professional schools.
 Examples include journalism school, business school, medical schools, pharmacy schools (Pharm.D.), and dental schools.
 A common practice is to refer to these disparate faculties within universities as colleges or schools.

-The American university system is largely decentralized.
+As a whole, American universities are largely decentralized.
 Public universities are administered by the individual states and territories, usually as part of a state university system.
 Except for the United States service academies and staff colleges, the federal government does not directly regulate universities.
 However, it can offer federal grants and any institution that receives federal funds must certify that it has adopted and implemented a drug prevention program that meets federal regulations.

+Some American universities have recently begun offering apprenticeship degrees.
+For instance, in Fall 2023, Talent Together Michigan established its position as a statewide intermediary for teaching apprenticeships in partnership with 13 in-state universities and colleges.

 Each state supports at least one state university and many support several.
 At one extreme, California has three public higher education systems: the 10-campus University of California, the 23-campus California State University, and the 112-campus California Community Colleges System.
 In contrast, Wyoming supports a single state university.
 Public universities often have large student bodies, with introductory classes numbering in the hundreds, with some undergraduate classes taught by graduate students.
 Tribal colleges operated on Indian reservations by some federally recognized tribes are also public institutions.

 Many private universities exist.
 Some are secular and others are involved in religious education.
 Some are non-denominational, and some are affiliated with a certain sect or church, such as Roman Catholicism (with different institutions often sponsored by particular religious institutes such as the Jesuits) or religions such as Lutheranism or Mormonism.
 Seminaries are private institutions for those preparing to become members of the clergy.
 Most private schools (like all public schools) are non-profit, although some are for-profit.